vicent44/ClothSimulation-2/README.md

 * CURL implementation
 * Experimental setup: Robot simulation to manipulate the cloth simulation through CURL algorithm

-This image shows the schema of the thesis, how the different parts are interconnected.
+This image shows the schema of the thesis, how the different parts are connected.

 ![alt text](https://github.com/vicent44/RobotAgents/blob/master/Thesis/overview.png?raw=true)